 - The victim suffered damages as a result of their injuries: An injured pedestrian must demonstrate how their serious injuries caused economic harm, such as financial hardship, medical expenses, lifelong disability and other expenditures.

 Some of these elements are straightforward.
 Others can be more difficult to prove, which is why it is important to work with a skilled lawyer.

 Florida does not have a good track record when it comes to pedestrian injuries and fatalities.
 According to the National Highway Traffic Safety Administration (NHTSA), Florida had 476 pedestrian fatalities in 2012.
 This figure places Florida in second place for most pedestrian fatalities, with only California having more.

 The problem is so significant that the Center for Urban Transportation Research at the University of South Florida released a Florida Pedestrian and Bicycle Strategic Safety Plan to help the state address the excessive pedestrian accidents.
 According to this document, Florida’s pedestrian fatality rates were almost double the national average as of 2011.

-A number of injuries can occur as a result of a pedestrian accident, many of them life-altering.
+A number of injuries can occur as a result of a pedestrian accident, with many of them being life-altering.
 Some of these include:

-After you have sought out appropriate medical care, your next step should always be to speak with an attorney.
-A knowledgeable Miami pedestrian accident lawyer will guide you through the legal process.
-Your lawyer can help you understand if you have a case, and how to pursue that case to a successful completion.
+After you have sought out appropriate medical care, your next step should always be to speak with an attorney who can guide you through the legal process.
+Your lawyer can help you understand if you have a case and how to pursue that case to successful completion.